pingcap/docs-dm/en/usage-scenario-incremental-migration.md

    ## This scenario usually happens when the full migrated data is not a consistent snapshot of the data source.
 You need to start migrating incremental data at a position before the full data migration starting point.
    syncers: # The configuration parameters of sync unit.
      global: # The name of the configuration.
-       safe-mode: true # If you set `safe-mode` to `true`, `INSERT`` from data sources is rewritten to `REPLACE` and `UPDATE` is rewritten to `DELETE` and `REPLACE`.
+       safe-mode: true # If you set `safe-mode` to `true`, before v5.3.0, `INSERT` from data sources is rewritten to `REPLACE` and `UPDATE` is rewritten to `DELETE` and `REPLACE` After v5.3.0, `INSERT` is rewritten to `INSERT ON DUPLICATE KEY UPDATE` and `UPDATE`. is rewritten to `DELETE` and `INSERT ON DUPLICATE KEY UPDATE`.
 This is to ensure that when primary keys or unique keys exist in table structure, you can re-import DML when migrating data.
-TiDB DM automatically enables the safe mode within 1 minute immediately after the incremental replication task is started or resumed.

    ## Configure the data source
    mysql-instances: